wp-plugins/open-data-viewer-for-austria/trunk/readme.txt

 = 1.0.2 =

-* Replacing cUrl with WordPress stuff
+* Replaced cUrl as Plugin Requrement by internal Wordpress-Functions to make Plugin work with more Wordpress-Installations and more Hosting Services

 = 1.0.1 =